Table of Contents

 You can read about differences and usage of REST and SOAP web services.

-That’s all about the web services tutorial.
+That’s all about the webservices in java.